f5/otel-weaver/docs/telemetry-schema-v1.2.0.md

         tags:
           <tag-key>: <tag-value>
         versions: # optional versioning for the metric.

-# Reuse the same versioning mechanism already defined in the telemetry schema v1.1.0
-# ToDo this section doesn't exist if the current schema is a resolved schema.
-versions: # see telemetry schema v1.1.0.

 catalog:
   # The attribute catalog is the place where the fields of attributes are defined